13 Apr 2021

 Over 20% of England’s carbon emissions are produced in areas governed by metro mayors and Combined Authorities.
 Whoever is elected as the next mayor can’t single-handedly solve the nature and climate crises, nor the pandemic, but must use the powers they have to make as big a difference as possible.

-There will be seven metro mayor elections in 2021, in Greater Manchester, Liverpool City Region, Tees Valley, West Midlands, West of England, Cambridgeshire & Peterborough, and West Yorkshire, plus the London Mayor election.
+There will be seven metro mayor elections on 6 May 2021, in Greater Manchester, Liverpool City Region, Tees Valley, West Midlands, West of England, Cambridgeshire & Peterborough, and West Yorkshire, plus the London Mayor election.
 We want to influence candidates to commit to protecting people and planet and helping the COVID-19 recovery.

 Protecting the most vulnerable